orkungursel/grunt-phpclassmap/README.md

 Fix: correct stupid mistake of writing the classmap inside a loop
 Update: add the quote_path option
 Update: the default template to use the quote_path

+### Version 0.0.6

+Update: add the map option for changing the item
+Change: change the existing filter option functionality to filter found entries